C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ![On the bench](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/WiSafeCommunicationAnalysis/PulseViewCaptures/example.png)

 With the the communication sussed out, the next thing was to build a driver for the radio, to allow Home Assistant to communicate with it over USB.
 This was done using an Arduino Nano.

+## Why a Nano?
+I built this bridge using an Arduino Nano, as opposed to an ESP8266 because:
+* I liked the reliability of a simple, direct USB connection (no dependency on the wifi network)
+* I needed to use SPI slave mode (the radio is designed to be the master)...
+The ESP8266 Arduino libraries only support SPI as a master

 ![Prototype](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/build/my%20gateway.jpg)